-Hurricane Irma: Caribbean islands left with trail of destruction - BBC News
+Irma's trail of destruction in Caribbean

 St Martin, St Barts and Anguilla

-The category five storm then pummelled St Martin and Saint Barthélemy - popular holiday destinations.
+The category five storm then pummelled St Martin and St Barts - popular holiday destinations - on the same day.

-The hurricane left 60% of homes of St Martin, an island shared between France and the Netherlands, uninhabitable, with no electricity, gas or drinking water.
+The hurricane left more than two-thirds of homes on the Dutch side of the island of St Martin uninhabitable, with no electricity, gas or drinking water, and four people confirmed dead.

-Seven deaths were confirmed on the French part of the island, while two died in the Dutch area.
+The French government has said its side of St Martin - known as Saint-Martin - has sustained about €1.2bn ($1.44bn; £1.1bn) in damage, with nine deaths across Saint-Martin and St Barts.

 French Interior Minister Gerard Collomb said there had been "massive destruction" to the islands.

-The nearby British Overseas Territory of Anguilla also had extensive damage, with one person killed.
+The nearby British overseas territory of Anguilla also had extensive damage, with one person killed.

 British Virgin Islands and US Virgin Islands

-There was widespread damage reported on both island chains, with five dead in the British Virgin Islands and four killed in the US Virgin Islands.
+There was widespread damage reported on both island chains after Irma hit them later on Wednesday, with five dead in the British Virgin Islands and at least four killed in the US Virgin Islands.

 Sharon Flax-Brutus, director of tourism for the British Virgin Islands (BVI), said the damage was difficult to assess because communications were down, but that "many homes are without roofs, or have been diminished to merely foundations".